arif2127/arif2127.github.io/_pages/about.md

 ## About Me

 <img src="images/home.png" alt="AI and Computer Vision Engineer" style="float: right; width: 250px; margin-left: 15px;"/>
 I am an AI and Computer Vision Engineer , specializing in deep learning solutions for industrial automation.
-My work primarily focuses on developing robust and scalable APIs for defect detection, object detection, semantic segmentation, and anomaly detection.
+My work primarily focuses on developing robust and scalable APIs for  object or defect detection, semantic segmentation, and anomaly detection.
 Additionally, I have expertise in camera calibration, object alignment, and 3D Reconstruction.

 I am passionate about integrating vision-based robotics with large language models (LLMs) to enable intuitive human-robot communication.
 My work focuses on developing systems where robots can understand voice commands and respond naturally.
 To advance this, I have fine-tuned the Wav2Vec ASR model for Bangla and developed a [demo](http://siddique2127.pythonanywhere.com/).